 South Africa is probably on everyone’s bucket list.
 They have a rich and dynamic culture, friendly people and picturesque landscapes.
 Who wouldn’t want to see the massive houses standing on a towering cliff in Knysna or see the Big 5: lions, leopards, rhinos, elephants, and buffalos including hundred of mammals and bird species in Kruger National Park?

-Well I have a good news: Getting a visa can be done in 3 easy steps!
-Bad news is: Visa approval isn’t guaranteed (as usual)-- so you better be meticulous in completing your requirements.
+Well, I have good news: Getting a South African visa can be done in 3 easy steps!
+The bad news is: Visa approval isn’t guaranteed (as usual)-- so you better be meticulous in completing your requirements.

 WHEN AND WHERE TO GET THE TOURIST VISA FOR SOUTH AFRICA